 - More info and to book.

-Guided, pay-what-you-like Third Reich Tour takes place every Thursday and Saturday @11 am.
+TIP: Guided, pay-what-you-like Third Reich Tours take place every Thursday and Saturday @11 am.
 Book here.

 If you don’t feel like walking around Berlin all day, a bike tour is an excellent alternative.
 Bike around town with a professional guide and learn all about the various historical landmarks that you’ll find along the way.
 Visit locations such as Hitler’s Bunker, war-damaged buildings, and Nazi resistance monuments.
 Third Reich bike tours typically last between 3–5 hours on average and cover roughly 15 km of the city.
 Ticket prices range from €20–€30 depending on the length of the trip.
 These tours are especially popular among couples, but they can also be a big hit with other audiences.
 Be sure to check out our full post on Berlin bike tours.